Anilkalbi/UrbanBuy-Ecommerce-website/README.md

   1) Setting up CORS (Cross-Origin Resource Sharing) for API requests.
   2) Handling data exchange between the frontend and backend.

 * Deployment and Hosting:
   1) Preparing your project for production.
   2) Deploying the Ecommerce website to a hosting service.

-* payment gateway and other features:
+* Payment gateway and other features:
   1) Integrating payment gateways for real transactions.
   2) Implementing advanced features like user reviews and recommendations.